Olivia Louvel: Works

+2020: The Sculptor Speaks, a stereo radio broadcast and video art piece based on a 1961 tape by Barbara Hepworth, premiered on Resonance Extra Resonance FM, "a dreamy meditation on the nature of creativity", Deborah Nash, The Wire.

+2020: I am The Figure in the Landscape, video art documenting the process of working on a visual maquette at home during lockdown in preparation for The Sculptor Speaks.

-A suite of nine pieces based on Hepworth's extensive writings.
+2020: SculptOr, album.
+A suite of nine pieces inspired by Barbara Hepworth's extensive writings.
 "Armed with an algorithmic chisel and mallet, Louvel repurposes writings by the late English sculptor Barbara Hepworth (...)
 SculptOr is a highly conceptual and meta-referential piece, a sort of meditation on artistic practices."
 Antonio Poscic, The Quietus.